cemutku/mern-eCommerce-app/README.md

 ### Backend

+Before using the API, you must set the MONGO_URI value in the .env file.
+Change the name of the ".env_sample" to ".env" then add your environment variables to this file.

-After installation, run the `npm start` in the root directory and go check the http://localhost:5000/ for backend API.
+Run the `npm start` in the root directory and go check the http://localhost:5000/ for backend API.

 You must be seeing the "API is running" message on the browser then you can also test it from application like Postman.
-For example, check the products route from http://localhost:5000/api/products

 ### Frontend